 - Be ready to explain your interest in the career you are pursuing and why you are interested in their particular program.

-- Schedule a mock interview with Career Services!
+- Schedule a mock interview with Career & Professional Development!

 Have thorough knowledge of yourself.
 Analyze your strengths and weaknesses especially as they relate to anticipated questions such as “Tell me about yourself?” and “What would you like to be doing five years from now?”
 Plan your answers to these commonly asked graduate school interview questions: